bioinformaticsdotca/Pathways_2019/Module2/gprofiler_new/gprofilerORA.md

 ### Step 4

-Run g:Profiler.

-4a.
 Click on the *Run query* button to run g:Profiler.

 TIP: If after clicking on *Run query* button the analysis completes but there is the following message above results file - *Select the Ensembl ID with the most GO annotations (all)*.
 For each ambiguous gene select its correct mapping.
 Ambiguous mapping is often caused by multiple ensembl ids for a given gene and are easy to resolve as a user.
 Rerun query.